-- Balancing and setting enrollment and personal goals: Come alongside your people to empower them to discern and work through this process.
-By doing this, you demonstrate consideration for achievement in their work balanced with a fulfillment of personal aspirations.
+3) Balance and set enrollment and personal goals: Come alongside your people to empower them to discern and work through this process.
+By doing this, you demonstrate consideration for achievement in their work balanced with fulfillment of personal aspiration.

 As a Dean/Director, I made it part of our mission as a team to care beyond the work it would take to get our “numbers” to encouraging and supporting one another in our personal aspirations: Grad school, marriage and family, personal health, a new home, etc. This proclamation started with me!
 As I would share my personal aspirations and they would share theirs with me and each other, it was immediately clear that this openness not only bonded us, but it made working for and with each other to achieve our enrollment goals much more of an empathetic effort!
 (For our blog post on how a leader can impart purpose to their enrollment team, click here.)

-- Verbalize appreciation.
+6) Verbalize appreciation.
 According to some studies, positive praise made employees seven times more likely to stay and eleven times more committed.
-In my own experience, I have found that when necessary, my own team were willing to work harder and for less pay if real, authentic compliments for catching them doing great work is a part of the culture.
+In my own experience, I have found that when necessary, my own team was willing to work harder and for less pay if real, authentic compliments for catching them doing great work is a part of the culture.

 This is particularly true of millennials.
 According to research, a key value for millennials is the ability to control their future by engaging in educational opportunities.

-- Ensure employees have what they need to be successful at their job.
+8) Ensure employees have what they need to be successful at their job.
 This encompasses the point above but also includes tangible things like good equipment, the right software, and plenty of technical support.
-There’s nothing so demoralizing as “stupid work” or knowing, as an employee, that you’re doing something the old-fashioned way or through “work-arounds” because the department can’t afford the right software.
+There’s nothing so demoralizing as “stupid work” or knowing, as an employee, that you’re doing something the old-fashioned way or through “workarounds” because the department can’t afford the right software.

 With 30+ years having served Higher Education Admissions and Enrollment, I have experienced much and learned more.
 Now with Value Based, I have the opportunity to share what I learned through the peaks and the valleys.
 One important lesson I coach is the benefits of taking the point of view of “pouring into my job” versus “getting out of my job”.
 One is selfless, the other selfish.
 It’s my belief that as we pour in, and see the results of our effectiveness and achieve satisfaction from it, we naturally and organically “get” from our work.
 With that perspective in mind, as a leader of people, seek to pour into them versus drain to get out of them.
 They will recognize your desire to see them thrive in their work!